Allocation Out of Sequence (AOOS)

 Progress is already underway:

-• HRSA is reviewing OPTN’s draft AOOS Remediation Plan to strengthen national allocation policy and clarify definitions.
+- HRSA reviewed and provided feedback on the OPTN’s draft AOOS Remediation Plan to strengthen national allocation policy and clarify definitions.

 Coming soon: